leulshawel/Walletbot/README.md

-the bot and the web3 service are independent services the bot won't work without the web3 service
+the bot and the web3 service are independent services<br>
+the bot won't work without the web3 service running<br>
+each service has a .env file for environment valiables

 ```sh
 git clone https://github.com/leulshawel/Walletbot